arcombe012/simpletree3/README.rst

 and leaf iterators.
-Each comes in two flavors - a simple one, iterating through all nodes, and a filtered one, where specific nodes can be selected or specific subtrees can be ignored.
+Each comes in two flavors - a simple one, iterating through all nodes, and a filtered one, where specific nodes can be selected and/or specific subtrees can be ignored.

 Search functionality
 --------------------